 Good water supply is key to the progress of society and business.
 Clean water and the high hygiene standards that it enables are a foundation of health and wellbeing.
 Water is an essential part of Finland and the Finnish character.
 Helsinki Region Environmental Services Authority HSY makes sure that the over one million people of the Helsinki metropolitan area can enjoy high-quality drinking water, which comes from Lake Päijänne and is treated by HSY.

-Tap water in Helsinki fulfills three crucial criteria: its quality is excellent, it is ecological, and it is cost-efficient.
+Tap water in Helsinki fulfils three crucial criteria: its quality is excellent, it is ecological, and it is cost-efficient.
 It is part of the overall Finnish drinking water supply, which meets the highest standards.

 Water flows from the tap in Helsinki 99.999 percent of the time.
 HSY’s average break in supply was 5 minutes per resident in 2016, and we repaired 270 broken pipes in the metropolitan area during the year.
 It is vital to take care of the water supply network, a total of 3,000 kilometres in our service area, in order to secure the supply.